 To maintain the area’s reputation as such a desirable production location, the Orlando Film Commission works with our locally based location scouts, to ensure they are aware of any and all location updates throughout our region.
 It is these location scouts that present our area to productions that come to town – everything from independent short films to commercials and large features.

-This summer, the Orlando Film Commission, along with four local location scouts, toured Lake County, one of the area’s most popular film locations.
+The Orlando Film Commission, along with four local location scouts, toured Lake County, one of the area’s most popular film locations.
 The full day tour was organized by Lake County officials, with the sole purpose of drawing attention to the amazing location opportunities available to the production industry.

 "Once again the film office has taken the time to reach out to surrounding counties to provide a tour of great locations for filming," said Holly Roark, a Central Florida location scout.
 "I am always grateful to make new location contacts and see locations that would take a lot of precious time to find on my own.”